apalache-mc/apalache/docs/src/adr/020adr-arenas.md

  - We keep adding edges and SMT constants to the solver context, even when we know exactly that an element belongs to a set, e.g., as in `{ 1, 2, 3 }`.

-## Options
+## 2. Options

  - Keep things as they are.

  - Extend the edges.

-## Solution
+## 3. Solution

-### Pointers to the elements
+### 3.1.
+Pointers to the elements

-Instead of the current solution that maps a parent cell to a list of element cells, we propose to map parent cells to membership pointers of different kinds.
+Instead of the current solution in the arenas, which maps a parent cell to a list of element cells, we propose to map parent cells to membership pointers of various kinds.
 To this end, we introduce an abstract edge (the Scala code can be found in the package `at.forsyte.apalache.tla.bmcmt.arena`):

 ```scala
 /**